Autodidac/VisualRecognition/README.md

 ## Run
 - Launch the built executable on Windows.
-- Use the buttons in the UI or mouse hooks:
+- Use the buttons in the UI or hooks:
   - **Left click**: capture a patch around the cursor.
-  - **Right click**: classify the most recent capture.
+  - **F5**: classify the most recent capture globally (even when the app is not focused).
   - **Learn Label**: prompt for a label and persist the model to `pixelai_examples.bin` in the working directory.

 ## Project Layout